nbreeden2/Z80PACK-Disk-Images/README.md

 2. The [High Nibbles](https://thehighnibble.com/imsai8080/) IMSAI 8080, VT100, DAZZLER and Tek4010 emulators
 3. The [High Nibbles](https://thehighnibble.com/imsai8080/) FDC-Server `unpacked` format
 4. The RTR CP/M Emulation system (CPMEMU)
-5. Physical hardware / real S-100 systems that meet the requirements
+5. Physical hardware / real S-100 systems that meet the requirements and are properly configured

 The disk images typically have a `README.TXT` file with instructions etc.
 There may also be a `TECH.TXT` with additional details.